 Day 2 Self Reflection:

-On page 3 of your workbook fill out the “daily flow chart” that helps you to identify habits you want to do more of and habits you could deal without.
+On Day 2 in your workbook fill out the “daily flow chart” that helps you to identify habits you want to do more of and habits you want to do less of.

 Day 2 Micro-Science: Neural Pruning

-The teenager brain at age 13 starts out with 120 billion neurons but by age 19 those neurons have dwindled to only 100 billion.
-This is due mostly to a process called neural pruning where the brain gets rid of neurons (brain cells) that it deems unnecessary.
-This is due to the brain wanting to be as efficient as possible, as the brain only takes up 3% of a persons body weight but sucks up 20% of the bodies oxygen and glucose.
-Therefore, your brain gives you a chance to learn skills up until age 19 and then cements those learned skills into place in order to make less work later on.
-So to put it plainly, your brain starts out as billions of tiny dirt roads but as you age the roads you use the most get paved into place and those will the the roads your most likely to travel.
+The teenage brain at age 13 starts out with 120 billion neurons but by age 19 those neurons have dwindled to only 100 billion.
+This is due to a process called neural pruning where the brain gets rid of neurons (brain cells) that it deems unnecessary.
+The brain wants to be as efficient as possible, so it prunes down cells that don’t get used very often to save energy.
+The brain only takes up 3% of a persons body weight but sucks up 20% of the bodies oxygen and glucose.
+This disproportionate relationship means the brain needs to be as efficient as possible.
+Therefore, your brain gives you a chance to learn new “skills” up until age 19 and then cements those learned “skills” into place in order to make less work later on.
+So to put it plainly, your brain starts out as billions of tiny dirt roads but as you age the roads you use the most get paved into place and those will the the roads you will most likely travel later in life.
 This evolutionary “advantage” is one reason why 85% of all adults who become addicts/alcoholics starting using between the ages of 13-19.

-FACT: Teenagers lose an average of 30,000 synapses(on/off switches) in their brain per day
+FACT: Teenagers lose an average of 30,000 synapses(on/off switches) in their brains per day

 TAKEAWAY: The habits you formed as a teenager come to define who you are later in life.
 After age 19 it becomes significantly harder to change your brain’s subroutines.